-While these units produce some delicious foods hidden away in a restaurant kitchen, they also offer the opportunity for display cooking.
+While vertical broilers produce some delicious foods hidden away in a restaurant kitchen, they also offer the opportunity for display cooking.
 The beautifully browned appearance of the meat, the smell of the caramelizing fats, is enough to tempt even dedicated vegetarians to snap up a shawarma.
-That’s a big part of the reason they have been so popular with street food vendors, who can draw a crowd without saying a word with the help of that rotating spit.
+That's a big part of the reason they have been so popular with street food vendors, who can draw a crowd without saying a word with the help of that rotating spit.

 Once the meat has been thoroughly cooked, the gyro machine is used to hold and warm the meat while it is cut.
 Because the meat is shaped like a cone, thicker at the top and thinner at the bottom, the top is cooked more directly by the burners, while the bottom gets a large part of its heat from hot drippings from above.
 This results in two unique tastes, so a good dish will have cuts from both parts.

 What Can I Cook on A Vertical Broiler?

 Thanks to street vendors in the United States, gyros are the most well-known food cooked by these machines.
 The gyro comes from Greece, but crossed the Atlantic in the 1960s and first became popular in Chicago working class neighborhoods.
 In the United States, lamb and beef are the most popular gyro meats, though pork and chicken are not uncommon.
 The meat is put onto an oiled, lightly grilled piece of pita bread, and rolled up with various salads and sauces.
 Gyros can also be found on street carts, in fast casual, and Greek restaurants across the country.